Want a greater academic challenge?

 Our Scholars Program courses have been especially designed with high school schedules in mind:

-- On-campus courses are scheduled for early morning so students can fit them into their high school schedule.
+- On-campus courses are scheduled to accommodate your high school schedule.

 - Most on-campus courses are hybrid courses that meet once per week, giving students the best of both worlds: online flexibility and the richness of an in-class, face-to-face experience.